 This spring, my son attended two preschools.
-One school (Reeds Ferry) provided Tyoma with services for autism while the other school (Mastricola) focused on typical kids.
+One school (Reeds Ferry) provided Liev with services for autism while the other school (Mastricola) focused on typical kids.

 His “typical” school had their goodbye party first.
-The modest social gathering opressed me.
+The modest social gathering oppressed me.
 It was loud and chaotic.
-My heart went out to Tyoma, who has forty years less experience dealing with noisy gatherings.
+My heart went out to Liev, who has forty years less experience dealing with noisy gatherings.

 Parents politely jostled for good video recording positions as the children lined up for awards and song-singing.
-I suddenly realized why Tyoma did not want to go to “typical” school this week.
-The award ceremony and five song show stressed him out.
-I captured jerky video of him staring into space and picking his nose.
+I suddenly realized why Liev did not want to go to “typical” school this week.
+The award ceremony and five-song show stressed him out.
+I captured a jerky video of him staring into space and picking his nose.
 He was a trooper.

 The following week, my son’s tears began.
-Tyoma realized that school with Ms. Jerri would end soon.
+Liev realized that school with Ms. Jerri would end soon.
 His best buddy and greatest teacher of all time would no longer be there to guide him.
 Ms. Jerri has been with us since the first months of his diagnosis.
-Tyoma loves her deeply.
+Liev loves her deeply.